 Raise $1 for each floor you climb, the $88 will help train a Community Eye Health worker in Kenya, able to undertake eye screenings and referrals for years to come.

 Ask for a dollar for each metre you climb up and the $297 can help pay for a school eye screening camp for 150 students in the Philippines.
+And it will earn you a cool and limited edition of the 2020 Eureka Stair Climb t'shirt.

 Reach $888 and you will have raised enough to fund a community eye screening camp for over 500 people in a village in Cambodia.